mostafab/neg5.main/docs/CONTRIBUTING.md

 1. If you plan on contributing, please make a fork of the repo and develop on that.
-2. Every contribution will go through a pull request.
+2. Every contribution will go through a pull request on the
+***dev*** branch.
+Please make all pull requests to that branch.
 3. Every pull request must include appropriate unit tests if it is a code change.
 I write my tests using Jasmine and Karma.
 [Here's a good guide to using those tools](https://scotch.io/tutorials/testing-angularjs-with-jasmine-and-karma-part-1).